onflow/flow/docs/content/contributors/portal-overview.md

 #### External Links

-Links to external websites are checked to see if they return a non-error code.
+Links to external websites are fetched to see if they return a non-error HTTP status code.

 #### Internal Links